FarronF/limerick-council-meetings/meetings/2021/06/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 5th March 2021.md

 stated that the issue around admissibility of CCTV could be detrimental to prosecution and result in

-significant fines to the Council for breaches.--- **18.**
+significant fines to the Council for breaches.
+---
+**18.**

 **Notice of Motion submitted by Councillor Liam Galvin**